 - Apply½ lb. to 1 lb. to the soil around each plant and water thoroughly

 AZOMITE® Can also be used as a feed supplement for livestock providing valuable trace elements.

 Research indicates using AZOMITE® in feed improves livestock resistance to disease and greatly improves throughput in feed mills.

 AZOMITE® has shown numerous benefits as a supplement livestock feed.

 Accredited researchers report:

-AZOMITE® is unique highly mineralized ore that is a complex silica (Hydrated Sodium Calcium Aluminosilicate or HSCAS) mined in Utah from a deposit left by an ancient volcanic eruption that was ejected out of the side of a mountain.
+AZOMITE® (Hydrated Sodium Calcium Aluminosilicate or HSCAS) is mined in Utah from a deposit left by an ancient volcanic eruption that was ejected out of the side of a mountain.
 The volcanic ash filled a small nearby sea bed.
-The combination of seawater, fed by hundreds of rivers rich in minerals, and the rare and abundant minerals present in volcanic ash created the AZOMITE®deposit which is found nowhere else on Earth.
+The combination of seawater, fed by hundreds of mineral rich rivers, and the rare minerals present in volcanic ash created the AZOMITE®deposit which is found nowhere else on Earth.
 The deposit is very old, perhaps as much as 30 million years.
 Today the geologic characteristic is an outcropping known as a hogback.